Skip to content

 console.log(`${daysLeft} days remaining`);

-Timezones & Locales
+Timezones and Locales

 Convert Time to Another Zone